Welcome to FilmApp Pittsburgh!

 We know you have a choice to film anywhere, and we thank you for choosing the City of Pittsburgh as the location for your project.
 Have an amazing time!

-The City will have final determination of whether a filming activity should be categorized as "high" or "low" impact, which may affect the submittal deadlines and some costs.
 No late applications will be processed by the City.
 Applicants are encouraged to submit applications at the earliest advance date possible in order to facilitate coordination between City departments.

 Please be advised that any applications or documents submitted past close of business (4:45PM EST) on any given day will not be counted as RECEIVED until the next business day.
 Example: an application submitted on a Tuesday at 5:15PM EST will be counted as “received” on Wednesday.
 Applications submitted after 4:45PM EST on a Friday will be considered received the following business day.